ekhadley/subliminal/README.md

    - I think going back to the prompting board is the first thing to try
       - probably for lions specifically
       - steer-cat also works though not quite as strong
+   - tried several variations of promps for gemma-2b-it but no transfer.
+For cats or lions

 - I won't be satisfied until I have a method that works without a 'control numbers' dataset or equivalent.
    - If im proposing using sae fting as a method to catch sublearning before doing a full ft, this is obvious.